pasadena-python-lab/pylab-classes/installation_guide.md

 # Resources - Installing Python

 During class we'll frequently use the command line and a text editor, and it helps if you have these installed beforehand.
+But if you're having trouble or don't have time, please come anyway!

 ## First, the Command Line